grame-cncm/faustdoc/src/manual/syntax.md

 #### Modulators

-We haven't said how sliders are modulated.
+Modulators are Faust expressions, with exactly one output and at most two inputs that describe how to transform the signals produced by widgets.
 By default, when nothing is specified, the modulator is a multiplication.
-The previous example is equivalent to the explicit form
+This is why our previous example is equivalent to:

 ```
 ["Wet": * -> freeverb]